adelq/flask-latex/README.md

 TODO
 ----
-* Remove old rendered files
+* Allow for configurable number of compiles